Back to: ECONOMICS, FINANCE, & ACCOUNTING

-Dividend Reinvestment Plan Explained
+Dividend Reinvestment Plan Definition

 A Dividend Reinvestment Plan (DRIP) is a plan that allows investors to reinvest their dividends into additional shares or fractional shares.
 The shareholders receive dividends from the companies periodically.
 It is a share of the company’s revenue which they receive as cash (cash dividends).
 Companies offer the shareholders to invest that amount to buy more shares of the company on the dividend payment day.

-A Little More on Dividend Reinvestment Plans
+A Little More on What is a Dividend Reinvestment Plan

 In common practice the shareholders are paid the dividends either by check or the amount gets directly deposited to their bank accounts.
 The shares offered in a Dividend Reinvestment Plan or DRIP are generally from the company’s reserve and are not marketable through stock exchanges.
 The shareholders use the dividend value to purchase these shares.